vecna/trackmap/README.md

 ## Vagrant option (a.k.a. less effort, more trust needed)

-In this repository exist a **Vagrantfile**, it is configured to setup a virtual box
+A **Vagrantfile** exists in this repository, which is configured to setup a virtual box

     git clone https://github.com/vecna/helpagainsttrack.git